Skip to main content

 SSH in as Dave

-To demonstrate the policy enforcement, you must SSH in as Dave into the frontend host using the following command:
+To demonstrate the policy enforcement, you must SSH in as Dave into the front-end host using the following command:

 ssh -p 2222 dave@localhost -o StrictHostKeyChecking=no -o UserKnownHostsFile=/dev/null

-Now, you will be prompted for the secret and Jira ticket.
+You will be prompted for the secret and Jira ticket.
 The values for secret and Jira ticket prompts are not important for this demonstration.

 Your OPA policy will allow the SSH because Dave is in the dev group.